 In summary, while the majority of measures are decided upon by the National Cabinet, comprised of the Prime Minister of Australia, the Premiers of the States and Chief Ministers of the Territories, it is ultimately the States and Territories who are responsible for implementing the restrictions into law.

 To date, the National Cabinet has adopted a process of progressively closing and restricting the operations of ‘non-essential’ businesses and facilities which involve social gatherings in stages.
-Stage 1 (a list of businesses required to close in Stage 1 can be found here) commenced on 23 March 2020, followed by Stage 2 (a list of further businesses required to close in Stage 2 can be found here), which commenced on 26 March 2020.
-Stage 3 commenced on 30 March 2020 (a summary of those restrictions can be found here).
+Stage 1 commenced on 23 March 2020, followed by Stage 2, which commenced on 26 March 2020.
+Stage 3 commenced on 30 March 2020.

 From this we see that the National Cabinet has targeted businesses and facilities which involve large congregations of people or a significant degree of exposure with or between members of the public.
 Recent Public Health Orders made by the NSW Minister of Health implemented general restrictions and also specified a list of ‘essential gatherings’ which are exempt from these restrictions.
 This list provides something of an indication into what the National Cabinet might consider ‘essential’ in the event of a total community lockdown.